seqeralabs/wave-showcase/example7/README.md

         --outdir s3://<YOUR BUCKET>/results
 ```

-Note: Make sure to specifity an AWS S3 bucket to which you have read-write access as work directory.
+Note: Make sure to specify an AWS S3 bucket to which you have read-write access as work directory.

-AWS credentials to access the bucket should be avaiable either via Environment variables, Amazon ECS container credentials or Instance profile credentials.
+AWS credentials to access the bucket should be available either via Environment variables, Amazon ECS container credentials or Instance profile credentials.